 If you want a printable, step-by-step guide, here's a good one:

-Have you checked out some of the best potting mixes for starting seeds?
-The link is here:
+And hey friends, have you checked out some of the best potting mixes for starting seeds?
+It's over here, please check it out:

 Share or pin this post!